Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to talk excessively or pointlessly.
-The phrase uses "flap" and "gums" figuratively to describe idle chatter, not literal physical movement.
+The idiom uses "flap" and "gums" figuratively to describe idle chatter, not literal physical movement.

 Origin: